 Discover how Diligent’s board meeting software supports dynamic agenda creation and meeting minutes

-Board meeting minutes may be archived in electronic form, but they must be in a format that can be printed as a paper copy.
+Board minutes may be archived in electronic form, but they must be in a format that can be printed as a paper copy.
 “It is therefore important that consideration is given when preparing the minutes of board meetings to what may be appropriate or necessary, depending on the nature of the business or the circumstances, to demonstrate that the board members have observed their responsibilities to the company and complied with their legal and regulatory duties,” as the UK Institute of Chartered Secretaries and Administrators (ICSA) points out in a recent report.

 Board Meeting Minutes in the UK